Continual Learning via Ensemble-Based Depth-Wise Masked Autoencoders for Data Quality Monitoring in High-Energy Physics: BACKGROUND

 \subsection{CONTINUAL MACHINE LEARNING}

 CML studies the sequential optimization of a model under nonstationary data distributions.
-Formally, a learner observes a stream of datasets, denoted as $\{\mathcal D_t\}_{t=1}^{T}$, where $t$ corresponds to one LS and the input distribution $p_t(x)$, where $x$ is a depth-$\eta$-$\phi$ coordinate, and the label space may both drift with~$t$.
-The objective is to maintain high performance over time while preventing \textit{catastrophic forgetting}, observed as a measurable \textit{performance degradation} on earlier data when the model adapts to new distributions.
+Formally, a learner observes a stream of datasets, denoted as $\{\mathcal D_t\}_{t=1}^{T}$.
+For data collected by the CMS detector, $t$ corresponds to one LS and the input distribution, denoted $p_t(x)$, corresponds to collected data where $x$ is a $\eta$-$\phi$-depth coordinate and the overall distribution may drift with~$t$.
+The objective is to maintain high performance over time while preventing \textit{catastrophic forgetting}, which refers to a measurable \textit{performance degradation} on earlier data when the model adapts to new distributions~\cite{MCCLOSKEY1989109}.

 Classical solutions involve training a single model using regularization, experience replay, or architectural isolation to mitigate forgetting.
 However, these solutions are often ineffective when distribution shifts are large, interfering, or unpredictable.
 Regularization methods such as Elastic Weight Consolidation (EWC)~\cite{kirkpatrick2017ewc} and Synaptic Intelligence (SI)~\cite{zenke2017si} assume that task optima lie in a locally smooth region of the loss landscape and degrade when gradients from new data are strongly misaligned with past importance directions.
 Replay methods like Gradient Episodic Memory (GEM)~\cite{lopezpaz2017gem} and the exemplar-driven incremental classifier iCaRL~\cite{rebuffi2017icarl} require stored exemplars or synthetic samples whose representativeness deteriorates under heavy distribution drift.
 Architectural isolation approaches such as Progressive Networks~\cite{rusu2016progressive} and PackNet~\cite{mallya2018packnet} mitigate interference but increase memory or structural cost linearly with the number of tasks.
 As a result, none of these single-model strategies scale well when shifts are continuous, highly non-stationary, or lack explicit task boundaries.